Steve Hershey: Political positions

+During his 2010 House of Delegates campaign, Hershey described himself as a "fiscal and social conservative whom stands for preserving our Constitution, the principles of an economy based on free enterprise, small limited government and individual responsibilities".
+In January 2026, The Washington Post described Hershey as a moderate Republican.

 Agriculture

 Hershey supports the deregulation of Maryland's farming industry.
 During the 2015 legislative session, he introduced a bill to reduce penalties for illegal oyster poaching, which passed but did not become law.

 Crime and policing

 During his 2002 commissioner campaign, Hershey said he supported creating a liaison position for emergency services in the county.

 In 2013, Hershey voted against a bill to abolish the death penalty in Maryland.

 In November 2023, ahead of the 2024 legislative session, Hershey introduced a package of "tough on crime" bills, including legislation to increase penalties for gun crimes and to repeal the Juvenile Justice Reform Act, which restricted the state's ability to charge juveniles for most offenses.

 Education

 Hershey supports the Broadening Options and Opportunities for Students Today (BOOST) program, which provides state-funded scholarships to low-income students attending private schools, and spoke out against proposals to cut funding for the program in 2023.
-He also opposes the Blueprint for Maryland's Future and has proposed cutting back spending on the education reform package so that the state only focuses on its most important components.
+He opposes the Blueprint for Maryland's Future, describing it as an "unfunded mandate" for the state's education system, and has proposed cutting back spending on the education reform package so that the state only focuses on its most important components.
+In January 2026, Hershey opposed Governor Wes Moore's proposal to increase funding for education in fiscal year 2027, raising questions about how it would be paid for amid a $1.4 billion budget deficit.

 During his 2002 commissioner campaign, Hershey proposed providing tax credits and improving benefits to retain teachers in the county.

 In 2019, Hershey opposed a bill that would allow county school boards to set their own academic calendars, reversing an executive order by Governor Larry Hogan that mandated a post-Labor Day start for public schools.

 During the 2013 legislative session, Hershey introduced a bill to extend voting rights to the student member of the Kent County Board of Education.

 In June 2025, Hershey supported the U.S. Supreme Court's ruling in Mahmoud v.
 Taylor, which overturned Montgomery County Public Schools's policy of not permitting opt-outs for instruction involving LGBTQ-themed storybooks, calling it a "victory for common sense and for parental rights" and describing the school system's policy as "authoritarian".